hemanthpruthvi/PyAstroPol/Docs/paper.md

 Salient features :

-+ `PyAstroPol` calculates the Mueller matrix of a given imaging-type optical system, by coherently adding the electric field vectors after propagation.
+* `PyAstroPol` calculates the Mueller matrix of a given imaging-type optical system, by coherently adding the electric field vectors after propagation.
-+ Astronomical sources can be directly placed in the model using relevant coordinates, namely, declination, hour angle and latitude of the telescope site.
+* Astronomical sources can be directly placed in the model using relevant coordinates, namely, declination, hour angle and latitude of the telescope site.
-+ Off-axis components are included, as they have a significant effect on polarization.
+* Off-axis components are included, as they have a significant effect on polarization.
-+ Effect of multi-layered coatings, such as oxide layers and protective coatings, on the state of polarization is included.
+* Effect of multi-layered coatings, such as oxide layers and protective coatings, on the state of polarization is included.
 These are also significant in the polarization analysis of the astronomical optics (e.g., @VanHarten_2009).
-+ All the data, such as points of incidence, polarization directions, complex electric field values and more, are readily available to the user for any further analysis.
+* All the data, such as points of incidence, polarization directions, complex electric field values and more, are readily available to the user for any further analysis.
-+ Material refractive index information can be downloaded from the popular online source [https://refractiveindex.info/](https://refractiveindex.info/) as `.csv`.
+* Material refractive index information can be downloaded from the popular online source [https://refractiveindex.info/](https://refractiveindex.info/) as `.csv`.
 It can be formatted and used with this software.
-+ Spot diagram is possible at any instance of the beam path, as a by-product of ray tracing.
+* Spot diagram is possible at any instance of the beam path, as a by-product of ray tracing.

 Important Limitations :
-- All the analysis uses strictly the ray treatment.
+* All the analysis uses strictly the ray treatment.
 Hence, all the limitations of the rays optics shall be applicable.
-- Only circular optics (apertures) can be modelled at the moment.
+* Only circular optics (apertures) can be modelled at the moment.
-- Birefringent components are not included yet.
+* Birefringent components are not included yet.
 The justification for this choice is that the behaviour of the birefringent components is fairly straightforward as they strongly polarize the light.
-- The visualization features are limited.
+* The visualization features are limited.
-- `PyAstroPol` is neither a design software nor interactive.
+* `PyAstroPol` is neither a design software nor interactive.
 That is, the user must know the optical system that is to be analyzed, and the system must be updated every time a component is changed.

 Results of the code have been verified against previous works (@Pruthvi_2018), and Zemax OpticStudio&reg;.
 A variety of examples have been provided, and they should facilitate the quick-start.
 One of the examples also provides the aforementioned comparison with commercial software.

 # Acknowledgements

 This work has been carried out as a part of the ongoing project _Jets in the solar atmosphere_, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Projektnummer 407727365.
 I thank DVS Phanindra (IIA, Bengaluru) and V. Sreekanth Reddy (CHESS, Hyderabad) for the discussion, and Mathias Waidele (KIS, Freiburg) for his feedback.
 I also thank the PI of the DFG project Markus Roth (KIS, Freiburg) for the opportunity to carry out this work.
+I thank reviewers [caldarolamartin](https://github.com/caldarolamartin), [aquilesC](https://github.com/aquilesC) and [mwcraig](https://github.com/mwcraig), and editor [pibion](https://github.com/pibion) for their valuable feedback in improving this package.

 # References